-1,000 - 1,500 = 500 capital loss
+\$1,000 - \$1,500 = \$500 capital loss

-Kathleen takes the following steps to complete item 17 on her tax return (supplementary section) - or item 9 if she uses the tax return for retirees.
+Kathleen takes the following steps to complete item 18 on her tax return (supplementary section), or item 9 if she uses the tax return for retirees.

-Firstly, Kathleen shows her total current year capital gains of \$3,520 (\$3,000 + \$520) from her shares at H. Her total current year capital gains is the amount before deducting any capital losses or applying the CGT discount.
+Firstly, Kathleen writes her total current year capital gains of \$3,520 (\$3,000 + \$520) from her shares at H Total current year capital gains.
+This is the amount before deducting any capital losses or applying the CGT discount.
 If Kathleen had made a net capital gain on her collectables (her jewellery), she would also have included it here.

 Next, Kathleen notes her capital loss from collectables on her Capital gain or capital loss worksheet or on a separate piece of paper.
 Although she made a capital loss from collectables, she cannot reduce her other capital gains by this amount.
 However, she can carry this amount over so that if she makes a capital gain from collectables in the future, she can deduct this capital loss from her capital gain on a later tax return.
-If Kathleen has no other capital losses from the current year or earlier years, she will now show the amount of \$500 at V Net capital losses carried forward to later income years.
+If Kathleen has no other capital losses from the current year or earlier income years, she will now write the amount of \$500 at Net capital losses carried forward to later income years item 18 on her tax return (supplementary section), or item 9 if she uses the tax return for retirees.